 |Karlsruhe light rail vehicles on a former suburban (steam) railway which instead of closing was electrified and incorporated into the cities' urban transport system.||Due to a shortage of mainline suburban trains some Karlsruhe light rail vehicles were used on the route to the nearby town of Pforzheim, sharing tracks which were (and still are) also used by international express passenger & heavy freight trains.
 All services continued as if nothing special was happening, nevertheless much to the various transport authorities' surprise an increase in patronage was noticed that could only be attributed to the nicer environment of the more modern rolling stock.|

 In Kassel Germany two under-used freight lines in different parts of the city have seen the introduction of very successful passenger services as extensions to the existing tram system.
 Britain has many rail routes which are within urban areas and their close hinterlands that are only served by freight trains - some once carried passenger services as well and perhaps experience in Kassel points to a way in which passenger services could be restored to these lines too...

-In early 2006 new services are scheduled to commence using two fleets of light rail vehicles (marketed under the banner of RegioTram) which will follow the Karlsruhe model and see through services between mainline railways and street tramway.
-However, whilst some of the new tramcars will be dual voltage (600v dc for street tramway and 15,000v ac for when on the mainline railway) there will also be some vehicles which feature on-board diesel engines so that they can be used on a mainline railway route which is not being electrified.
+Kassel has also adopted the Karlsruhe Model using two fleets of light rail vehicles (marketed under the banner of RegioTram) which provide through services between mainline railways and street tramway.
+However, whilst some of the new tramcars are dual voltage (600v dc for street tramway and 15,000v ac for when on the mainline railway) there are also some vehicles which feature on-board diesel engines so that they can be used on a mainline railway route which is not being electrified.

 |Kassel tram operating on a former freight-only line which now carries passenger services too.||Kassel light rail vehicles on a regional working at the main railway station.
 In early 2006 these tramcars will start being used on services which include both mainline & street tramway operation.|